Role of the Board Risk and Audit Committee

 Internal Audit and Communication

-The Committee shall recommend to the Board the appointment and dismissal of the Risk & Internal Audit Manager.
-The Internal Audit Manager shall be independent of the external auditor.
+The Committee shall recommend to the Board the appointment and dismissal of the Internal Audit Lead.
+The Internal Audit Lead shall be independent of the external auditor.

-The Committee shall review the scope of the internal audit plan with the Risk & Internal Audit Manager, including the work program and quality control procedures.
+The Committee shall review the scope of the internal audit plan with the Internal Audit Lead, including the work program and quality control procedures.

 The Committee shall review the performance and objectivity of the internal audit function.